Feriman22/Egg-Inc-Autoclicker/README.md

 - Restart the game if crashed
 - Trim memory in every run (free up memory)

-It can make the maximum reachable money and collect ~500 golden eggs in every hour without effort.
+It can make the maximum reachable money and collect ~500 golden eggs every hour without effort.

 # How to use:

 - I created this script with v6.2.6.4 of [Automatic Mouse and Keyboard](https://www.robot-soft.com/automatic-mouse-keyboard.html), use this version or newer.
 - Use [BlueStack](https://www.bluestacks.com/) as an Android emulator.
 It may work with other emulators as well, but has not been tested
 - Start the emulator before running the script
-- All included pictures optimized for 1920x1080 resolution.
+- All included pictures have been optimized for 1920x1080 resolution.
 If you use a different one, may you have to recognize pictures again
 - Run the emulator in full screen
 - Set the "Home" shortcut to "Crtl + Shift + H" in BlueStack
 - Do not use the computer while the script runs.
 Press "Shift + F2" to stop it.